-Michael is currently a member of the Victorian Government’s Roadmap for Reform Ministerial Advisory Group and the Aboriginal Children’s Forum and is on the Board of the Federal Government’s Australian Institute of Health and Welfare (AIHW).
-He has also been Chairperson of the Council to Homeless Persons (CHP) and Australians for Affordable Housing, and a member of the NSW Premiers Council on Homelessness and the Board of the NSW Council of Social Services.
+Michael is currently a member of the Victorian Government’s Roadmap for Reform Ministerial Advisory Group and the Aboriginal Children’s Forum.
+He is on the Board of the Federal Government’s Australian Institute of Health and Welfare (AIHW), and the Centre for Excellence in Child and Family Welfare.
+He has also been Chairperson of the Council to Homeless Persons (CHP) and Australians for Affordable Housing, as well as a member of the NSW Premier's Council on Homelessness and the Board of the NSW Council of Social Service.

 In recognition of Michael’s commitment and determination to address homelessness in Victoria, he was a finalist in the 2010 Victorian Australian of the Year awards.